Everything You Need To Know About The Yacht Week

 HOW MUCH DOES IT COST?

-For us, in addition to that amount there were costs for things like the yacht security deposit, food off the boat, alcohol, hostess and skipper tips, flights, etc. The group I was with was pretty laid back financially so we splurged a lot for the highest level of bottle service, nice dinners, etc. but it’s up to you how you want to live your week.
+If you want to keep it cheap you could book an economy level boat, skip a hostess, etc. The group I was with was pretty laid back financially so we splurged a lot for the highest level of bottle service, nice dinners, etc. but it’s up to you how you want to live your week!

 IS IT INSANE?